mklilley/mklilley.github.io/content/posts/cold-fusion-becoming-experimentalist/index.md

 ]
-subtitle="My foray into cold fusion experiments" series = ["Cold fusion (LENR)"] toc = true
+subtitle="My foray into cold fusion experiments" series = ["Cold fusion (LENR)"] description="A month ago, I committed myself to making some local cold fusion connections by placing somewhat cryptic posters in London university physics departments.
+One of the physicists was also an entrepreneurial character.
+He politely critiqued my proposition of needing £10M to make cold fusion a reality.
+To paraphrase, \"No one is going to give you £10M.
+What can you demonstrate for £1000?\" 😱 ." toc = true
 +++

 [A month ago]({{< relref "/posts/cold-fusion-rabbit-hole" >}}), I committed myself to making some local cold fusion connections by placing somewhat cryptic posters in London university physics departments.
 I was delighted to receive some emails and had some great follow up conversations with curious, open-minded physicists.

 One of the physicists was also an entrepreneurial character.
-He politely critiqued my proposition of neededing £10M to make cold fusion a reality.
+He politely critiqued my proposition of needing £10M to make cold fusion a reality.
 To paraphrase, "No one is going to give you £10M.
 What can you demonstrate for £1000?" 😱 .

 Now, I'm not an experimentalist by trade (my [academic fusion research]({{< relref "/posts/magnetic-confinement-fusion-instabilities" >}}) was largely theoretical) but £1000 seemed ludicrously small to me.
 I took his advice seriously though - he is an experimentalist after all (built his own Fusor like the one I was interested in [back in 2014]({{< relref "/posts/fusor-star-mode" >}})).